saibelgaonkar3/yolo-drone-hotspot-detection/README.md

 - **YOLOv5s-fp16.tflite** model with custom `labels.txt`
 - **CameraX API** for real-time frame analysis
 - **FusedLocationProviderClient** for precise location
 - Sends detection data + location to **Firebase Realtime Database**
-- Used android studio to build app
+- Built using Android Studio

 ### 🔗 Use Case
 Designed for rescue workers and field teams to detect humans and send geo-tagged alerts in real-time without needing cloud inference or heavy hardware.